Why Learn Arabic, Persian, or Turkish language?

-The Persian language uses many prefixes and suffixes and adding them creates new words out of thin air.
+The Persian language uses many prefixes and suffixes, and adding them creates new words out of thin air.

-- Speaking: moderate hard
+- Speaking: moderately tough

-- Writing: moderately hard
+- Writing: somewhat hard

-- Overall: moderately hard
+- Overall: somewhat difficult

-Why Learn the Turkish Language in India?
+Why Learn Turkish in India?

 Turkish is a language spoken by more than 80 million people, most of whom reside in Turkey.

 Turkey is the 17th largest economy in the world and growing at a steady pace.
-Turkish is getting more influential and advantageous when it comes to international business, trade, and political affairs.
+Turkish is getting more influential and advantageous in international business, trade, and political affairs.

-4 Advantages of Studying Turkish Language
+4 Advantages of Studying Turkish

 1. Business & Investment Opportunity

-Turkey has a robust, newly industrialized economy with one of the fastest growing private sectors in the world.
+Turkey has a robust, newly industrialized economy with one of the fastest-growing private sectors in the world.
 Turkey and India’s bilateral trade volume crossed $8 billion in 2018.